 In a large pot, heat olive oil over medium high heat.
 Add your onion, green pepper, shallot and garlic…sauté until tender.
 Add in the meat mixture and all the spices and stir well.
 Add in the beef broth and cook for another 5 minutes.

-Chop up the chipotle peppers in adobo sauce.
-Add in the chopped peppers, including the seeds and extra sauce on the cutting board, stir well.
 Add in everything else except the tomato paste and corn.
 Bring to a boil and cook for 30 minutes, stirring occasionally to ensure nothing is sticking to the bottom of the pot.

 Turn down the heat and simmer for another 60 minutes.
 Add in the tomato paste and corn, cook for 5 minutes and serve when ready.